axgu/srp-lab-notebook/_sources/prep/log_reg/diabetes-summary.md

 </i>

 Since all input values were normalized, the final weights in the output reflect the features that have the largest impact on the significance.
 Conversely, the classes corresponding to the weights very close to 0 are less significant.
-Thus, skin thickness and insulin levels, with weights -0.0060735 and 0.03314956 were considered least impactful.
+Thus, skin thickness and insulin levels, with weights -0.0060735 and 0.03314956, were considered least impactful.

 Another logistic regression model was trained and tested on the other classes.
-The resulting accuracy for training and testing sets were quite similar to the initial model:
+The resulting accuracy for training and testing sets were similar to the initial model:

 <i>
 Final weights:  [-0.89146127  0.42844742  0.9595772  -0.22267593  0.75103708  0.31908514 0.10940684]<br>